trevorkerney/C-Data-Structure-Libraries/README.md

 - Searching: Linear.
 - Sorting: None.

-### TBinaryTree
+### TAVLTree
-Binary tree with mostly recursive methods.
+Self balancing binary tree with recursive methods.

 - Positioning: Objects inserted in order and erased by value.
 - Parallelism: N/A